namanmodani/whistl/README.md

 ## Inspiration

 Roughly [15% of UCLA students reported having some type of disability](https://sairo.ucla.edu/file/4317cf06-d7d3-4464-95f6-dde3786e7820).
-We wanted to create an app that empowered differently-abled people to thrive and navigate UCLA with ease.
+We wanted to create an app that empowered differently-abled people to navigate UCLA with ease.

 Sure, UCLA has the [best college campus in the nation](https://www.niche.com/colleges/search/best-college-campuses/).
 But it isn't perfect.
 Every now and then, we come across out-of-order elevators, damaged pavements, incorrectly-placed stop signs, poor lighting, lack of crossing mechanisms, and other issues that affect the ability of differently-abled persons to navigate campus.